Trusted WordPress tutorials, when you need them most.

 After that, head over to the All in One SEO » Sitemaps page from the WordPress admin dashboard to review your sitemap settings.

-Next, navigate to the ‘General Sitemap’ tab.
-Here, make sure that the ‘Enable Sitemap’ switch is set to ‘Active’.
-This will disable the default WordPress sitemap.
+Next, click on the ‘General Sitemap’ tab.
+By ensuring that the ‘Enable Sitemap’ toggle is active, you are telling AIOSEO to handle your sitemaps.
+This action automatically disables the default WordPress sitemap for you.

 AIOSEO sitemap settings